Skip to main content

 Grilled fruit kabobs for a fun, healthy dessert

 The barbecue isn’t only for your savory dishes.
 You can pop your dessert on the grill as well, for a fun and impressive way to conclude any summer meal.
-These grilled fruit kabobs are a hit with both adults’ and kids’ palates.
+These grilled fruit kabobs are a hit with both adults and kids’ palates.
 Adults love the caramelized fruit and kids love finger-friendly foods and anything on a stick.

-Like the grilled flatbreads above, this is another recipe that you can personalize to fit your family’s tastes, and one that you can change up for the kids and adults.
+Like the grilled flatbreads above, this is another recipe that you can personalize to fit your family’s tastes and one that you can change up for the kids and adults.
 Maybe the adults want all strawberries and pineapple, while the kids want all bananas and melon.
 Whatever the case may be, this recipe breaks down the process step by step.

 Grilled ham and pineapple kabobs for a tropical twist

 Keeping with the kabob theme, if you’re looking for an alternative to your traditional savory kabobs (you know the ones — with chicken or beef cubes, plus peppers, onions, and mushrooms), you may want to try these Hawaiian-inspired grilled ham and pineapple kabobs.
-Sweet and fun for the entire family, they cook quickly and go great with a side of a salad or rice.
+Sweet and fun for the entire family, they cook quickly and go great with a side of salad or rice.

 Get the kids in on making the kabobs for extra family fun in the kitchen.
 After you’ve sliced your ham and diced your pineapple, invite the kids to help slide everything onto the wooden skewers.